Raffles Financial Shareholders Update

-Singapore, Singapore--(Newsfile Corp. - July 28, 2022) - Raffles Financial Group Limited RICH 4VO RAFFF ("RFG" or the "Company") This is to give shareholders an update on the audit status of the Company.
+Singapore, Singapore--(Newsfile Corp. - April 1, 2022) - Raffles Financial Group Limited RICH 4VO RAFFF ("RFG" or the "Company") wish to give its shareholders an update on the latest development in performance of the Share Purchase Agreement between the Company and Raffles Financial Advisory Pte Ltd ("RFA"), which was announced on CSE on 17th September 2021.

-China is still facing COVID-19 restriction measures in light of the surging Omicron variant cases.
-China's authorities are still maintaining mass locking down several major cities and COVID-adjusted requirements on Chinese VISA application on foreigners to curb the recent outbreak.
-The zero Covid-19 policy ramping up by the China authorities is not only hindering the audit work of us but also of other public companies listed on overseas exchanges like US, Singapore and Hong Kong with business in China.
+Pursuant to the Share Purchase Agreement, Company acquired all the outstanding share capital of RFA in a purchase consideration of SGD2.00 and in a performance consideration equal to ten (10) times of RFA's audited net profit after tax for the financial year ending 30th June 2022, payable in the Company's shares valued at CDN10.00 per share.

-Another difficulty the Company faces in completing the outstanding audit matter is the entry barrier and limitation imposed by the China authorities on the overseas auditors to enter China to access certain books and records of those overseas listed Chinese enterprises.
-We are not the only overseas entity with China-based operations being affected by these Chinese measures and having its stock trading ceased.
-It is widely reported that US regulators has long demanded complete access to the books of US-listed Chinese enterprises, but China authorities, citing national security concerns, prohibits foreign inspection of working papers from US registered accounting firms.
-As recently affirmed by the China Securities Regulatory Commission (CSRC), Chinese enterprises are required to comply with relevant national data information management laws, rules and regulatory requirements, regardless of the enterprises being overseas listed.
-Amid this dispute between US regulators and China authorities, it is reported that more than 270 Chinese enterprises listed in New York have been identified as being at delisting risk because of these Chinese measures.
+On 31st March, 2022, RFA served a notice of withdrawal from the Share Purchase Agreement to the Board of the Company taking consideration into the Cease Trade Order being issued by the Ontario and British Columbia Securities Commission to the Company on 6 January 2022.
+According to the Board of RFA, she and her Representatives and partners raised major concerns and issues particularly on the eligibility of the Company to commit the payment of the performance consideration in shares under the condition of such Order.
+In the event that the Company would not be allowed under the National Instrument 23-101 Trading Rules to issue new shares under such Order, the Company would be in a material breach of the buyer's performance of the Share Purchase Agreement.

 On behalf of the RFG Board of Directors